jonnyreeves/razr/README.md

 ## Apps
 Razr applications comprise of [models](#models), [views](#views) and [commands](#commands).
 These three actors can all communicate with each other via notifications.

-Every Razr application starts life by being created with the `Razr.create` factory method:
+Every Razr application starts life by being created with the `razr.create` factory method:

     var razrApp = razr.create();

-The resulting object (`razrApp`) will have all the Razr actors (modelMap, commandMap and viewMap) injected ready for use; all you need to do is start wiring them up.
+The resulting object (`razrApp`) will have all the Razr actors (models, commands and views) injected ready for use; all you need to do is start wiring them up.
 The `Razr.create` method allows you to provide an initial context for your application where you can perform your wiring:

     razr.create({
         startup: function () {